 What is Scrum?

 Scrum is a structured agile method characterized by fixed roles, regular sprints and clearly defined processes.
-The definition of fixed roles contrasts with Kanban's flexible and fluid approach.
-Scrum enables teams to work on predefined tasks in fixed time frames, known as sprints, which promotes continuous development and rapid feedback.
+It enables teams to work on predefined tasks in fixed time frames, known as sprints, which promotes continuous development and rapid feedback.
 It was developed by Ken Schwaber and Jeff Sutherland, two members of The Agile Alliance, and described in The Scrum Guide.

 A Scrum team consists of three primary roles:

-• Product Owner: The Product Owner is a representative of the project stakeholders who is available throughout the development process to answer questions, review completed work, and prioritize requirements.
-The Product Owner’s involvement with the development team helps teams adhere to Agile’s push for more collaboration.
+Product Owner: The Product Owner is a representative of the project stakeholders who is available throughout the development process to answer questions, review completed work, and prioritize requirements.

-• Scrum Master: The Scrum Master leads the development team, keeps everyone focused on their work, teaches others on the team about Scrum, and leads all the Scrum meetings.
-He/she operates as the conductor of the team, making sure everything is running smoothly and everyone is following the rules of Scrum.
+Scrum Master: The Scrum Master leads the development team, keeps everyone focused on their work, teaches others on the team about Scrum, and leads all the Scrum meetings.

 The most important events in the Scrum cycle include: